-Orchid Cumbria (Vuylstekeara eight х Vuylstekeara) - this willingly flowering plant is one of the most well-known intergeneric hybrids bred by breeders.
+Orchid Cumbria (Vuylstekeara or х Vuylstekeara) - this willingly flowering plant is one of the most well-known intergeneric hybrids bred by breeders.
 Her parents were Odontoglossum, Cochlioda and Miltoniopsis, and she belongs to the family Orchidaceae (Orchids).
 This flower has no homeland as such, since it is a hybrid form, but Central and South America is considered the birthplace of its parents.

 So, in order to add up the general impression, you can see photos of various species and varieties of cambria, which will be described in more detail below.